OML-Team/open-metric-learning/examples/README.md

 ## How to use my own implementation of loss, model, augmentations, etc?
 You should put your python object inside the corresponding registry by some key.
-After that, you can access this object in the config file by that key.
+It allows you to access this object in the config file by that key.

 Let's consider an example of using custom augmentations.
 Your `config.yaml` and `train.py` may look like this: